Guide walkthrough

 - That cuts down on a lot of trial-and-error.

 A good starter chart uses one session or structure reference, one participation tool, and one risk or volatility overlay.
-More than that often turns into chart decoration instead of clarity.
+More than that usually turns into decoration instead of clarity.

 - Start with one tool per job instead of filling the chart with similar studies.